huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 	- ### Conclusion
 		- This list of heuristics and smells could hardly be said to be complete.
 Indeed, I’m not sure that such a list can ever be complete.
 But perhaps completeness should not be the goal, because what this list does do is imply a value system.
 		- Indeed, that value system has been the goal, and the topic, of this book.
 Clean code is not written by following a set of rules.
 You don’t become a software craftsman by learning a list of heuristics.
 Professionalism and craftsmanship come from values that drive disciplines.
-- Testing multithreaded code
+- ## Testing multithreaded code
-	- Monte Carlo Testing.
+	- Monte Carlo Testing
 		- Make tests fexible, so they can be tuned.
 		- Then run the test over and over -say on a test server- randomly changing the tuning values.
 			- If the tests ever fail, the code is broken.